ara7/Tab-BertGCN/README.md

 ## Repository Structure

-* `/data/`: Contains the synthetic corpus, labels, and `.tab` files for the structured tabular features (sample_data).
+* `/data/`: Contains the synthetic/sample corpus, labels, and `.tab` files for the structured tabular features (sample_data).
 * `build_graph_delirium.py`: Script (adapted from TextGCN) to calculate TF-IDF and PPMI, and build the adjacency matrix.
-* `model/models.py`: Contains the `BertGCN_fusion` PyTorch class, which implements the core Tab-BertGCN architecture.
+* `model/models.py`: Contains the `BertGCN_gated_fusion` PyTorch class, which implements the core Tab-BertGCN architecture.
 * `train_tab_bert_gcn.py`: The main training loop handling multimodal data fusion and GCN propagation.
 Text propagation is inspired by the original BertGCN.

 ## Data Format Example
 To run this model on your own data, the text corpus and a corresponding `.tab` file is needed.
+All data needed for building graph exists in `/data/corpus/`, `/data/tabular/ and `/data/` folders respectively.

 **Example of `tabular/sample_data.tab`:**
 (A tab-separated file containing the processed tabular features used by the model.
 Continuous variables have been standardized (z-score normalization), while categorical/binary variables have been encoded during preprocessing.
 This file below is a synthetic example for illustrating the expected input format.)